 Cognitive Behavioral Therapy Effective For Victims of War

 Cognitive behavioral therapy (CBT) has been a useful tool in treating many types of mental illnesses.
 It is widely used to treat substance abuse and addiction, as well as eating disorders and post-traumatic stress disorder.
 The technique aids many patients in recovery by helping them evaluate how their beliefs and thoughts affect how they feel.
 A new study by researchers from Queen’s University in Belfast provides information about the first documented effort to use group-based CBT to help child victims of sexual violence and war crimes.
 The therapy has been used to help victims of sexual violence in more developed countries, but it was a new technique for use in Africa.
 The researchers used CBT to treat children in the Democratic Republic of Congo (DRC), located in central Africa.
-The surprising results show that the trauma of the children was reduced through CBT by over 50 percent.
+The surprising results show that the children’s trauma was reduced through CBT by over 50 percent.
 The children were all victims of war and sexual abuse.
 The researchers conducted the therapy through the NGO World Vision, in the Eastern Congo, also called “the rape capital of the world.”
 The area has the highest level of sexual violence in the world, with girls and women estimated to be 134 times more likely to be raped when compared with girls in the West.
-The therapy offered to the children yielded results after only a short intervention.
+The therapy offered to the children yielded results after a short intervention.
 After 15 sessions of group-based Trauma-Focused CBT, the researchers found that there were significant improvements:

 • A 72 percent reduction of trauma symptoms among females who had endured rape and sexual abuse